-Table 7: Values of RMS and L{∞} errors for state and control functions at various time points in Example 4 by the rational RBF method across all time steps.
+Table 7 summarizes the L_2 and L{∞} norm errors for the computed state and adjoint functions at various time points in Example 4.
+The results presented in the table demonstrate the high accuracy achieved by the rational RBF method across all time steps.
 The errors are consistently low, underscoring the method's robustness in solving the state and adjoint equations.
-Furthermore, the L{∞} errors are effectively tively well-controlled, indicating the rational RBFs' capability to manage steep gradients and localized variations adeptly.
+Furthermore, the L{∞} errors are effectively well-controlled, indicating the rational RBFs' capability to manage steep gradients and localized variations adeptly.